withsalt/SoundIOSharpCore/README.md

  * libsoundio.dll, Windows x64 WASAPI ([download](https://github.com/joextodd/libsoundio-binaries))

 ## How to use
 Copy libsoundio.xx to output lib path.
-And rename it to libsoundio.dll(You can change the program, too) Next, run your program.
+And rename it to libsoundio.dll(You can change the program, too)<br />
+Next, run your program.

 With SoundIOSharpCore, sample projects are provided that are based on original samples by andrewrk.